MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspgetqosbyname.md

 ---

 ## -description
-The <b>WSPGetQOSByName</b> function initializes a <b><a href="https://docs.microsoft.com/en-us/previous-versions/windows/desktop/qos/qos-structures">QOS</a></b> structure based on a named template, or retrieves an enumeration of the available template names.
+The **WSPGetQOSByName** function initializes a <b><a href="https://docs.microsoft.com/en-us/previous-versions/windows/desktop/qos/qos-structures">QOS</a></b> structure based on a named template, or retrieves an enumeration of the available template names.

 ## -parameters